Vantiq/vantiq-service-connectors/README.md

 VANTIQ service connectors provide a means by which VANTIQ services can leverage native language implementations.

 In general a service connector can be arbitrary code written in support of any service defined in a VANTIQ system.
-At present, we support two use case scenarios:
+At present, we support one use-case scenario:

-    - Python Service Connectors in support of interfacing with Large Language Models (LLMs) and related tools
     - Service Connectors that implement the Storage Manager API

 The two cases aren't mutually exclusive and there are likely to be additional uses for connectors going forward.
 For